 You Are Here: Scientists Unveil Precise Map Of More Than A Billion Stars

-Today was the day astronomers said goodbye to the old Milky Way they had known and loved, and said hello to a new view of our home galaxy.
+Wednesday was the day astronomers said goodbye to the old Milky Way they had known and loved and hello to a new view of our home galaxy.

-That's because a European Space Agency mission called Gaia just released a long-awaited treasure trove of data: precise measurements of 1.7 billion stars.
+A European Space Agency mission called Gaia just released a long-awaited treasure trove of data: precise measurements of 1.7 billion stars.

 It's unprecedented for scientists to know the exact brightness, distances, motions and colors of more than a billion stars.
 It will yield the best three-dimensional map of our galaxy ever.